jannis-baum/bachelor-thesis/structure.md

 #### Observations

+> consider moving to introduction

 - Desire for automation is strong from the pharmacists' / curators' side ($\to$ consultation with Aniwaa)
 - Guideline Tool project is way out of scope for small bachelor thesis
+  - this thesis focuses on this part

 #### Results